-The admission application for the 2016-2017 school year is now OPEN.
+Application for the 2016-17 school year is now closed.

 You seek a life that is fast-paced and exciting.
 You are curious, open-minded, and like to write.
 Your engagement with the world makes you determined to live on the front lines and make a difference.
 If journalism is your calling, answer it at Columbia.